gsnunes/ec-snippets-sublime/README.md

-#ECB
+#JS Sublime Snippets

-> Repo with some Sublime snippets to improve the code on EC.
+> Custom JS Sublime snippets.

 Click on snippet to see your usage: